 Florida State vs. Tennessee Women's Basketball Predictions & Picks - November 9

-Thursday's contest between the Florida State Seminoles (1-0) and Tennessee Volunteers (1-0) going head to head at Donald L. Tucker Civic Center has a projected final score of 81-78 (based on our computer prediction) in favor of Florida State, so expect a competitive matchup.
-The game will start at 6:00 PM ET on November 9.
+Thursday's game between the Florida State Seminoles (1-0) and the Tennessee Volunteers (1-0) at Donald L. Tucker Civic Center is expected to be a close matchup, as our computer prediction projects a final score of 81-78, with Florida State securing the victory.
+Tipoff is at 6:00 PM ET on November 9.

-The Seminoles won their most recent matchup 99-63 against Charleston Southern on Monday.
+In their last outing on Monday, the Seminoles earned a 99-63 victory against Charleston Southern.

 Catch college basketball action all season long on Fubo!